RenatoEsposito1999/LogicalMinesweeper/README.md

 Minesweeper is a single-player logic game whose goal is to discover all the cells in a grid that do not contain mines.

 ### Minesweeper Features:
-- **Deterministic**: The player's actions do not affect the outcome of the game randomly.
-Every action has a predictable outcome.
+- **Non-deterministic**: the player doesn't know the state of a cell until clicks on it.
-- **Fully Observable**: Once a cell is discovered, the information about that cell is completely visible to the player.
+- **Partially observable:**: the player does not have access to all the information at the beginning of the game, he can only see the cells he has discovered, while the others remain covered.
+Hidden information must be inferred from the available partial information.
-- **Game Environment**: A grid* of hidden cells, some of which contain mines**, each discovered cell shows the number of adjacent mines.
+- **Game Environment**: a grid* of hidden cells, some of which contain mines**, each discovered cell shows the number of adjacent mines.
     - '*' 6x6.
     - '**' in total there are 6 mines.